Azure/azure-openapi-validator/docs/lro-delete-provisioning-state-specified.md

 ## How to fix the violation

-For an LRO DELETE add "ProvisioningState" property to the response schema of 200 status code.
+For an LRO DELETE add "provisioningState" property to the response schema of 200 status code.